Sandrineavida/test-for-starter-hugo-academic/content/home/team.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - Principal Investigators
-    - Researchers
-    - Grad Students
-    - Administration
+    - Members of MetisLab
-    - Visitors
+    - Doctors
-    - Alumni
+    - Masters

 design:
   # Show user's social networking links? (true/false)
   show_social: false